Flying Blue can be a fantastic program for award travel. Booking awards with the program is fairly straightforward, but sometimes presents challenges.

 A search for three confirms that price is available:

-Once you place the flights on hold for three passengers, the price for two passengers on the same rate will jump to 128,000 points each.
+Once you place the flights on hold for three passengers, the price for two passengers at the same rate will jump to 128,000 points each.
 You can then call back to hold two more seats at the higher rater.

-This is a tricky maneuver, and is something I’d recommend doing with care.
+This is a tricky maneuver and is something I’d recommend doing with care.
 We absolutely recommend holding each reservation by phone to store the pricing.

 If you’re daring you can try doing this on the website.
 You can calculate how many points you’ll need, book the maximum number of passengers at the lowest rate, then proceed with booking the remaining passengers at the higher rate.

 You can also call and create a temporary booking for a few passengers at the lowest price, then the remaining passengers at the higher price.
 That’s the better option.

 The upside with Flying Blue is that there aren’t any strict routing rules.
 You can route from San Francisco to Sydney to Johannesburg with Qantas, from New York to Rome to Buenos Aires with Air France, or Los Angeles to Amsterdam to Singapore with KLM.